joelchelliah/simple-repl-in-haskell/README.md

 We've added two additional actions here: `putStr "REPL> "` simply prints **REPL>** at the start of the prompt, and `hFlush stdout` is to immediately flush the stream just to make sure that nothing is stuck in the buffers.
 Finally we combine all three IO actions together with the `>>` sequencing operator (which you can read as *and-then*).

 ### Eval
 The next step is to evaluate the input that we have read.
-The easiest implementation would be to just skip this part entirely, and let the function just return its given input.
-Let's do that for now:
+The easiest implementation would be to just skip this part entirely, and let the function return its given input.
+So let's do that for now:
 ```Haskell
 eval' :: String -> String
 eval' input = input